Piwimau/SCUnit/README.md

 Some of the key features for which you might consider using SCUnit include:

-- Automatic discovery and registration of tests and suites, no manual setup required.
+* Automatic discovery and registration of tests and suites, no manual setup required.
-- A minimal, yet useful set of assertions for checking various conditions in tests.
+* A minimal, yet useful set of assertions for checking various conditions in tests.
-- Ability to group logically related tests into suites.
+* Ability to group logically related tests into suites.
 Particularly large suites can even be distributed across multiple source files for readability.
-- Accurate and optionally colored diagnostic messages on `stdout` and `stderr` that not only inform you of the status of a test, but also include execution time measurements and some helpful context when an assertion fails.
+* Accurate and optionally colored diagnostic messages on `stdout` and `stderr` that not only inform you of the status of a test, but also include execution time measurements and some helpful context when an assertion fails.
-- Ability to configure SCUnit (if required at all) by passing command line arguments to the test executable.
+* Ability to configure SCUnit (if required at all) by passing command line arguments to the test executable.

 Some other nice features that probably aren't that relevant for normal users, but might be for you if you want to dive deeper and take full advantage of SCUnit:

-- A well-documented API (down to the very last implementation detail) that allows you to understand why SCUnit is written the way it is and how it is intended to be used.
+* A well-documented API (down to the very last implementation detail) that allows you to understand why SCUnit is written the way it is and how it is intended to be used.
-- Consistent and predictable error handling using a custom error enumeration type.
+* Consistent and predictable error handling using a custom error enumeration type.
-- Ability to manually register and run suites and tests using a normal function API if you need full control.
+* Ability to manually register and run suites and tests using a normal function API if you need full control.
-- Ability to replace standard functions for dynamic memory allocation for debugging purposes.
+* Ability to replace standard functions for dynamic memory allocation for debugging purposes.
-- A small utility module for printing formatted and optionally colored strings to streams and buffers.
+* A small utility module for printing formatted and optionally colored strings to streams and buffers.
-- A simple timer for measuring the elapsed wall or CPU time required to execute a block of code.
+* A simple timer for measuring the elapsed wall or CPU time required to execute a block of code.

 ## How do you build SCUnit?

-SCUnit is written in pure C23 and does not really have any external dependencies other than the C standard library and a compliant compiler.
+SCUnit is written in pure C23 and does not really have any dependencies other than the C standard library and a compliant compiler.
 However, it does use two features that might not be available on all platforms:

-- The automatic discovery and registration of suites and tests is implemented using a compiler-specific attribute called `__attribute__((constructor))` (or `[[gnu::constructor]]` in the new syntax), which causes an annotated function to be run before `main()` is executed.
+* The automatic discovery and registration of suites and tests is implemented using a compiler-specific attribute called `__attribute__((constructor))` (or `[[gnu::constructor]]` in the new syntax), which causes an annotated function to be run before `main()` is executed.
 This attribute is supported by GCC and Clang, but not by MSVC, which shouldn't be too much of a problem since it doesn't have adequate C23 support at the moment anyway.
 If you absolutely need the automatic registration in conjunction with MSVC, you should be able to find various workarounds related to linker sections fairly easily on internet.
-- The simple timer used by SCUnit to measure the elapsed wall and CPU time of tests and suites is implemented using the POSIX function [`clock_gettime()`](https://man7.org/linux/man-pages/man3/clock_gettime.3.html).
+* The simple timer used by SCUnit to measure the elapsed wall and CPU time of tests and suites is implemented using the POSIX function [`clock_gettime()`](https://man7.org/linux/man-pages/man3/clock_gettime.3.html).
   This is mainly due to the lack of other suitable and portable options in the C standard library.
   Generally speaking, it should be available on MacOS and Linux, but not on Windows.
 In the latter